ifX-Dev/huddle-landing-page-with-alternating-feature-blocks-master/README.md

 I learnt about responsiveness; how to make a site look good on a wide range of screens from desktop to mobile, also learnt how to use position absolute to position elements, div on any part of a website.

+I learnt css animations and used it to ass a pulsing effect to the CTO at the bottom of the screen, also learnt about javascript DOM Manipulation and used it to add a hover animation to the "feature blocks".

 To see how you can add code snippets, see below:

 ```css